How long does it take?

 From £6,995 for surgery, follow-up, anaesthesia & facility fee

 How long before I can…

-We will undertake a comprehensive ‘analysis phase’ based on two or three pre-surgical consultations (as many as required), looking at the structure of the face and eyelids together – today and in comparison to photographs from the past (if available).
+We will undergo a comprehensive ‘analysis phase’ based on two or three pre-surgical consultations (as many as required), looking at the structure of the face and neck today in comparison to photographs from the past (if available).
 We will study your skin, offering advice on affordable daily skin health prescribed products that work.
 Our aesthetician, Karen, will be on hand to mentor and advise your skincare for the best of skin health from season to season.
-This approach is particularly valuable for the “dark circles” which are a common feature of southern Mediterranean, African, and Asian skin types.
+Combination approaches, particularly for the different skin of the neck in relation to that in the face, are common in necklift strategies.

 Prepare and repair!
 Our Lifestyle Medicine physician and consultant anaesthetist, Shyamala, will advise you on how best to prepare for your surgery, and the simple strategies you can incorporate into daily life to facilitate healing in the repair phase of recovery.

 You will come to feel part of the team, at the centre of our endeavours to offer the best of service and the best of outcome.
 We build ‘a partnership of trust’ where we can best understand your aims and your fears and address them with a realistic approach to what is achievable, seeking to minimize the potential risks inherent to all procedures.
 Our approach is multidisciplinary, and Jonathan leads a team with our patients central to all we do.